 Introduction to the relevance and need for incorporating reading and developing reading skills in middle and high school classrooms.

-- The candidates will understand basic reading and writing processes as they relate to content literacy including schema theory, comprehension, and second language acquisition.
+- understand basic reading and writing processes as they relate to content literacy.

-- The candidates will understand how to use various assessment techniques to choose the best methods to teach specific content materials and meet the needs of all students.
+- know how to use various assessment techniques to support selection of the best methods for teaching content materials that meet the needs and interests of diverse students.